ChasinSpin/SkyPilot/dome/SlitAlarm/README.md

 https://github.com/user-attachments/assets/1f60c342-2444-4560-9f1b-39a3ea6fde14

-Image inside (note box contains 110V to the switch + Ground to the box).
-To remove power, unplug the lead powering slit.
+Photo of the inside of the alarm box.
+Box contains 110V to the switch + Ground to the box, To remove power, unplug the lead powering slit.
 Electrical tape has been added to cover a small part of the exposed ring terminal if the case is open.
+Buzzer is place on top and under a wooden overhang to prevent bumping by users when push items like the stairs around the dome.

 ![Inside Box](IMG_9696.JPG)